Gabapentin: What You Need to Know Gabapentin is a medicine used to treat nerve pain, especially pain caused by shingles (a painful skin rash). It can also be used to help control certain types of seizures in people with epilepsy. This medication works by calming overactive nerves in your body that s

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with gabapentin:
+Check interactions with Gabapentin:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.